Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/technicalSources/15_Version-list.md

 - 5.0 Key topics, featured excerpts, and tag clusters.
 Edited audio and Alternate audio annotations. toggle-view implemented in Javascript.
 Rewrite Filter.py to use Filter class instead of functions.
 Fixed the long-standing scroll bug ([issue #52](https://github.com/Kaccana-Bhikkhu/qs-archive/issues/52)) when pressing back.
 Allow root index.html to be indexed.
 Added events: Madision2023, Rishikesh 2023, Podcast 2023.
 Listened in detail to some excerpts from TG2014 and the first four sessions of TG2015.

-- 5.0.1 (October 2024 release) Events by subject page.
+- 5.0.1 Events by subject page.
 Added annotations to TG2015 sessions 5-8.

+- 5.0.2 (October 2024 release) Fix Google indexing redirect error for index.html.